dsbowen/hemlock/docs_md/tutorial/run_local.md

 After our imports, we use the `@route('/survey')` decorator to register our first 'navigate' function.
 This essentially tells our application, 'start here'.

 Navigate functions direct the 'survey flow'.
 All navigate functions return `Branch` objects.
-A `Branch` contains a list of pages which it displays to participants.
+A branch contains a list of pages which it displays to participants.
 We set a branch's pages by passing them as arguments the constructor, or by setting a branch's `pages` attribute, meaning that the following are equivalent:

 ```python
 b = Branch(Page(Label('<p>Label 0</p>')), Page(Label('<p>Label 1</p>')))